-Consent to search a structure needs to be given knowingly and voluntarily, without threat of force or intimidation from others.
-The party granting consent needs to have actual, or common authority over the area to be searched.
-If an officer wishes to obtain consent to search a motor vehicle, the officer needs reasonable and articulable suspicion to believe that a search will yield evidence of a crime (as outlined in State vs. Carty, 170 N.J.
+Consent to search a structure must be given knowingly and voluntarily, without threat of force or intimidation from others.
+The party granting consent must have actual, or common authority over the area to be searched.
+If an officer wishes to obtain consent to search a motor vehicle, the officer needs reasonable and articulable suspicion that a search will yield evidence of a crime (as outlined in State vs. Carty, 170 N.J.
 632 (2002)).

 Officers should carefully weigh the choice between applying for a search warrant and obtaining legal consent to search.
-Officers need to keep in mind that although someone may be willfully granting consent at the moment of the search, they have the option of withdrawing consent during the search or challenging the legality of the search in court, based on whether they were properly informed of their rights or that they felt intimidated or threatened at the moment, even if it was not true.
+Officers need to keep in mind that although someone may be willfully granting consent at the moment of the search, she or he has the option of withdrawing consent during the search or challenging the legality of the search in court, based on whether s/he was properly informed of their rights or that they felt intimidated or threatened at the moment, even if it was not true.